www.cartridge-corner.com

 ST

-(1922 to present.
-Prior to 1922 was called Federal Cartridge and Machine Co. with same Federal Headstamps) Currently owned by ATK (along with Speer, Estate, RCBS, Weaver etc)
+1916 to present.
+Prior to 1922 was called Federal Cartridge and Machine Co. with Federal Headstamps.
+Was owned by ATK (along with Speer, Estate, RCBS, Weaver etc. As of 2023 the Sporting division of ATK has been sold to a Czech company called Czechoslovak Group a.s.
+(CSG), Prague, Czechia.

 Duck Symbol Made in USA